gregorias/anki-code-highlighter/README.md

 ### Fetching from AnkiWeb

-You can install directly from [AnkiWeb](https://ankiweb.net/shared/info/112228974) using Anki's add-on management.
+The recommended way to install this plugin is directly from [AnkiWeb](https://ankiweb.net/shared/info/112228974) using Anki's add-on management.

 ### Fetching from source

-Alternatively you can install this plugin from source.
+Alternatively, you can install this plugin from source.

 1. Run `package`.
 2. Import `codehighlighter.ankiaddon` in Anki.

+## Usage

+1. Write a code snippet in a card editor.
+2. Select your code snippet.
+3. Press `CTRL+'`.

+For the list of supported languages and their corresponding codes, see `assets/_ch-hljs-lang-*.min.js` files in this repository.

 ## Refresh & Removal

 This plugin installs its own JS and CSS files as well as modifies card templates.
-You need to run some manual steps if you add a new card template or want to delete the plugin.
+You need to run some manual steps if you:

+- add a new template
+- want to delete the plugin

 If you add a new card template, run `Extras/Tools > Refresh Code Highlighter Assets`.